Creating a New Node

 - Daemon Port: the port that the Daemon should listen on.

-- Daemon SFTP Port: the port the daemon sftp-server or standalone SFTP server listen on.
+- Daemon SFTP Port: the port the Daemon sftp-server or standalone SFTP server should listen on.

 Install the Daemon